 FREE plans to build a Modern Farmhouse Wood Tray.
 This is a great way to display your favorite farmhouse items.

 In the process of adding some finishing touches to our kitchen I really felt like something was missing above the fridge.
 I knew some sort of tray with decorative items in it would fit the bill.
 I fell in love with this Farmhouse Tray on Sawdust to Stitches.
 I thought this would be the perfect build for above the fridge so I made a few tweaks to fit the space and my taste.
 This is an easy build.
 I happen to have all the wood and supplies on hand.
 The cost of the wood would probably set you back about $10 if you have to purchase it.
-I play around with a few different stains and dry brush painting until I achieved the perfect worn I was going for.
+I play around with a few different stains and dry brush painting until I achieved the perfect worn look I was going for.
 As an option you can add some corner braces that adds a nice touch as well.
-If you have a thing for trays and caddies like myself make sure to check out this BBQ Caddy This is fabulous for storing and carring all of our BBQ tools.
+If you have a thing for trays and caddies like myself make sure to check out this BBQ Caddy This is fabulous for storing and carrying all of our BBQ tools.

 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.